VCL3D/PanoDR/index.md

 <img src="./assets/ar_dr/ar.png" width="24%" title="03461_421_Ours"/>
 </p>

->A demonstration of our method, which levitates AR/DR applications. (a) original panorama (b) augmented reality without diminished reality (c) highlighted object for removal (d) our inpainting method result (e) augmented reality with diminished reality, the result is much more natural.
+>A demonstration of our method, which levitates AR/DR applications.
+From left to right: i) original panorama ii) augmented reality without diminished reality iii) highlighted object for removal iv) our inpainting method result v) augmented reality with diminished reality, the result is much more natural.

 # Acknowledgements